 It’s easy to trivialise or minimise the importance of the temple to the people of Jerusalem.
-We often mistakenly think of it as a large building and ignore the huge structure that it stood on.
+We often mistakenly consider it to be a large building and ignore the gigantic structure that it stood on.
 The whole setup was considered one of the wonders of the ancient world and bigger than 30 football pitches in size.
 The idea of it being removed or destroyed must have seemed impossible.
 Here are a few suggestions to get the wiggles out and learn though play as you launch into this lesson.

 Link: The disciples only saw a tiny bit of the whole picture; they couldn’t imagine the temple not playing a big role.